 Orchestre des Champs-Élysées

-For several years, the Orchestra has been in residence at the Théâtre des Champs-Elysées in Paris and the Palais des Beaux-Arts in Brussels.
-The orchestra performed in almost all the major concert halls such as the Musikverein (Vienna), the Concertgebouw (Amsterdam), the Barbican Centre (London), Alte Oper (Frankfurt), the Philharmonic Halls in Berlin and Munich, the Gewandhaus (Leipzig), the Lincoln Center (New York), Parco della Musica (Rome) and the Auditoriums of Dijon and Lucerne.
+The Orchestre des Champs-Élysées is devoted to the performance of music written from the mid XVIII to the early XX centuries (from Haydn to Mahler) played on the instruments that existed during the composer’s lifetime.
+The orchestra performed in almost all the major concert halls such as BOZAR (Brussels) the Musikverein (Vienna), the Concertgebouw (Amsterdam), the Barbican Centre (London), Alte Oper (Frankfurt), the Philharmonic Halls in Berlin and Munich, the Gewandhaus (Leipzig), the Lincoln Center (New York), Parco della Musica (Rome) and the Auditoriums of Dijon and Lucerne.
 The orchestra also toured Japan, Korea, China and Australia.